By Zuleyka Zevallos

 Most definitions of “science” revolve around the testing of hypotheses.
 Claude Levi-Strauss showed in his book The Savage Mind that human beings have been carefully observing nature and endlessly testing hypotheses for at least ten thousand years.
 This is how animals and plants were domesticated.
 Civilization rests on millennia of Neolithic science.
 I think the science of shamans can complement modern science by helping make sense of the data it generates.
 Shamanism is like a reverse camera relative to modern science.

-I like it: “Shamanism is like a reverse camera relative to modern science”.
+This is worth highlighting: “Shamanism is like a reverse camera relative to modern science”.
 Western scientific reluctance to understand Ashaninca spiritual knowledge and experiences is bound up with the broader reluctance of medical doctors to acquiesce their power and authority to natural therapies.

 Meanwhile, the ecosystem that sustains the Ashaninca is under threat due to logging, dams and other hydroelectric projects planned by the Brazilian and Peruvian governments.
 In December last year, Alan Taylor covered the Ashaninca plight for The Atlantic, noting that the dam projects are in violation of the Ashaninca’s human rights.